 People and Documents

-If you are fit to do so, you should take photos of any injuries, whether they are yours or someone else’s (assuming you have their permission).
-Alternatively, ask a bystander to take photos that can then be sent to you.
-Also, remember to photograph license plates and drivers’ licenses.
+If you are fit, you should take photos of any injuries, whether yours or someone else’s (assuming you have their permission).
+Alternatively, ask a bystander to take pictures that can be sent to you.
+Also, remember to photograph license plates and driver’s licenses.

-If you are involved in an accident, safety should be your first concern.
-But following this, you can use the tips above to take useful photographs of the scene, which in turn will help you mount a successful insurance claim, legal case, or defense.
+Safety should be your first concern if you are involved in an accident.
+But following this, you can use the tips above to take good photographs of the scene, which will help you mount a successful insurance claim, legal case, or defense.